 The College also has a defined contribution retirement plan for eligible faculty, administration and staff employees.
 The plan is fully funded, and participant interests are fully vested.
 Employees are required to contribute at least 4% of their annual base salary.
-The College's contributions, based on 7% of salaries, were \$1,681,170.
+The College's contributions, based on 7% of salaries, were \$1,702,378 in 2018 and \$1,681,170 in 2017.

-12. Endowments
+11. Endowments

-The College's endowment consists of approximately 1,020 individual funds including annuity funds established for a variety of purposes.
+The College's endowment consists of approximately 1,032 individual funds including annuity funds established for a variety of purposes.
 The endowment includes both donor-restricted endowment funds and funds designated by the board of trustees to function as endowments.
 Net assets associated with endowment funds, including funds designated by the board of trustees to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.